 Our students' stability and ability to be successful is of the utmost importance to us.
 We are here to support you and assist in navigating your situation to best identify resources and services.

-There are financial resources currently available and coming available daily that may be able to assist with your needs.
+There are a variety of community resources currently available and coming available daily that may be able to assist with your needs.
 Below you will find a list of the key players in providing individuals and families with emergency financial assistance. *This is not a comprehensive list* and you may find it valuable to research and search on your own as well.
 Here are some tips:

-- Use Key words
+- Use Google!

 - Contact your providers/lenders directly – call and ask what options you have and offer to send documentation of your job/wage loss or tell them directly what you can pay and ask that they work with you.

 Triton Emergency Fund- If you are currently experiencing a financial hardship or emergency due to COVID-19 that is impacting your ability to be a successful student, please click on HERE to apply for support from this fund.

 UMSL Financial Aid- will be able to assist you in determining if you are eligible for additional aid/grants/scholarships if your financial situation has changed since you did your last FAFSA.
 Please contact them directly HERE.